-You can.
-With Spotify for Artists, you can write a bio, save it to your artist profile, and update it anytime you want.
-Here’s how.
+You can!
+With Spotify for Artists, you can create an artist bio, save it to your profile, and update it anytime.
+Here’s how:

-On desktop: Open your Spotify for Artists dashboard, go to Profile, and find the text field under Artist Bio.
-It’s the same from there!
-You have 1,500 characters to tell your story.
-Use the @ symbol to link to anything on Spotify—albums that inspire you, artists you’ve collaborated with, or playlists you’re featured on.
-You can also paste Spotify links into the text field.
-Add a link to your Wikipedia page for fans who want to dig deeper.
+You have 1,500 characters to tell fans who you are, and you can use @tags to link to other Spotify content like albums that inspired you, artists you’ve collaborated with, or playlists you’re featured on.
+You can also paste Spotify links into the text field and add a link to your Wikipedia page for fans who want to dig deeper.

-Keep in mind: The bio you add using Spotify for Artists will officially replace the Rovi bio on your profile.
-You won’t be able to revert.
+Note: The bio you add using Spotify for Artists officially replaces the Rovi bio on your profile and you won’t be able to revert back to it.

 The fun part about your artist bio is: You can write whatever you want!
 Those 1500 characters are all yours.

 The main thing we ask is that you not plagiarize and that you treat others with respect.